Guardian Angel

 Around this same time I started having fish dreams.
 They took one of two forms.
 In the first, I dreamed I was walking by a lake and saw, gliding far enough under the surface to be just barely visible, a huge fish, probably 8 or 10 feet long.
 Sometimes I was fishing when I saw it, and would pull my line in, fearful of hooking something so large that I could never reel in.

 Other times I was just walking by the lake and would stare in fascination at the murky image.
-The other dream scenario involved aquariums full of tiny, bright fish who, when the lid was opened, would suddenly begin swimming out into the room, as if the air was water.
+The second, more frequent dream scenario involved aquariums full of tiny, bright fish who, when the lid was opened, would suddenly begin swimming out into the room, as if the air were water.
 They were so beautiful to see, floating happily about, but I somehow knew that the air was not good for them, and so I would try to gently herd them back into the aquarium quickly,.
 This was always a frustrating and only marginally successful venture.

 After a few years of these recurring dreams, I mentioned it to my sister Julie.
 She told me that probably it symbolized big things in my life I was afraid to face, and frustrations.
 Well I had big things in my life to face, I suppose- who doesn’t at 21?
 But the explanation didn’t make sense to me.